 However, according to the Federal Highway Administration, about 20% of bike accidents involve collisions between bicycles and motor vehicles.
 The main cause of bicycle/motor vehicle accidents is that the motor vehicle driver does not see the bicyclist or simply fails to yield the right of way to a cyclist.
 There are several common scenarios in which this is likely to occur.

-What Are the Most Common Types of Bike Accidents?
+What Is the Most Common Type of Bicycle Crash?

 Here are ten of the most common types of bike accidents: